-In accordance with SEBI (ICDR) Regulations, the Company, in consultation with the Book Running Lead Manager, reserves the right not to proceed with the Issue at any time before the Bid/Issue Opening Date, without assigning any reason thereof.
+In accordance with SEBI (ICDR) Regulations, the Company, in consultation with the Book Running Lead Manager, reserves the right not to proceed with the Issue.

-In case, the Company wishes to withdraw the Issue after Bid/Issue Opening but before allotment, the Company will give public notice giving reasons for withdrawal of Issue.
+In case, the Company wishes to withdraw the Issue after Bid/Issue Opening but before allotment, and in such case the Company will give public notice giving reasons for withdrawal of Issue.
 The public notice will appear in two widely circulated national newspapers (one each in English and Hindi) and one in regional newspaper.